User Guide

 Q: How do I transfer my data to another computer?

 A: Install Swift+ in the other computer.
-Replace the default data file addressbook.json
+Replace the default data file addressbook.json with the file that contains the data of your previous Swift+.

 Q: Why does autocomplete not complete the whole suggestion after pressing Tab?

-A: If multiple commands are possible with the current input, autocomplete only completes up to the longest matching prefix. e.g. pressing Tab
+A: If multiple commands are possible with the current input, autocomplete only completes up to the longest matching prefix. e.g. pressing Tab after lis will autocomplete the command to list_, since there are two commands (list_contact and list_task) that start with lis.

 Command Summary